November 15, 2018

 One of the items the police check when stopping motorists is insurance.
 Therefore, before getting behind the wheel, motorists are required by law to have valid insurance.
 Lack of insurance or falsifications of documents is considered to be misdemeanor offenses that may result in one year of jail term or fines according to the type of offense.
 Lacking proof of insurance results in a fine of $143 while driving an uninsured car attracts a fine of up to $500 together with a $500 responsibility fee that must be paid in two years.
 Hence, lacking insurance is a rather costly affair.
 A leading Michigan car accident attorney at Elia & Ponto can help you or a loved one was injured in an auto accident.

-Being a common practice in traffic law enforcement, police officers check for insurance many times each day.
+Yes, police officers check for insurance many times each day.
 To ease the process, Michigan managed to give police the upper hand by providing a tool for easier insurance check without pulling over motorists.
 Previously, police officers used to ask for proof of insurance after stopping motorists.
 Such a technique raised the issue of the potential for fake cards or hoax insurance companies.
 As from September of 2015, the state police together with other law enforcement agencies in Michigan have been using license plates to check insurance on the go.
 The police officers directly run a car’s license plate through their onboard computer to verify insurance records before approaching the motorists.
 We understand that you are going through a tough time, an experienced Michigan car accident lawyer at our firm is always standing by to help you.

 To support the system, insurance companies are also mandated to send updated information on the 1st and 15th of every month to the office of the Secretary of State.
 The information details the names of the insured and the duration of the coverage.
 Once updated, it is available for all agencies through the Law Enforcement Information Network.
 When a license plate is run through the system, the police officer will be able to determine whether or not a driver is insured instantly.
 A highly trained Michigan car accident lawyer at our firm is standing by to help you now.